Specify the XCTest test environment in which GitLab CI will run

 macOS Apps

-You can specify the test environment with the platform option and the arch option, both options can be passed to the -destination argument of xcodebuild.
+You can specify the test environment with the platform and arch options.
+You can pass both options to the -destination argument of xcodebuild.

 x86_64 64bit, Intel Mac Binary